relaytools/go-wsstat/README.md

 [godocs]: http://godoc.org/github.com/jakobilobi/go-wsstat
 [license]: /LICENSE

 Use the `go-wsstat` Golang package to trace WebSocket connection and latency in your Go applications.
-It wraps the [gorilla/websocket](https://pkg.go.dev/github.com/gorilla/websocket) package for the actual WebSocket connection implementation, and measures the duration of the different phases of the connection cycle.
+It wraps the [gorilla/websocket](https://pkg.go.dev/github.com/gorilla/websocket) package for the WebSocket protocol implementation, and measures the duration of the different phases of the connection cycle.
 The program takes inspiration from the [go-httpstat](https://github.com/tcnksm/go-httpstat) package, which is useful for tracing HTTP requests.

 ## Install

-The package has been tested to work with Go 1.18.
+The package is built on Go 1.21 but it has been tested to work with Go 1.18, in case that is of interest.
 Install to use in your project with `go get`:

 ```bash
 go get github.com/jakobilobi/go-wsstat